 In “The High 5 Habit”, Mel Robbins offers a simple morning routine to work on your self-limiting attitudes and improve your self-confidence.
-The routine is based on scientific research and can potentially be life-transforming despite the simplicity of this morning routine.
+The Mel Robbins morning routine is based on scientific research and can potentially be life-transforming despite its simplicity.
 All you need to do is high-five your reflection in the mirror every morning to create positive change in your life.

 You can make the High Five Habit even more powerful by adding deliberate efforts to transform your existing mindset.
 Train your mind to highlight the positives in life, act like the person you want to become, and start thanking people instead of apologizing to them.